Security categories in India: Controversy

-The excessive use of VIP security results in some police stations being effectively understaffed, since their officers are being diverted from serving the general public.
+The excessive use of VIP security results in some police stations being understaffed since their officers are being diverted from serving the general public.
 Some police stations routinely operate at less than 50% capacity; one rural station near Lucknow was noted in 2013 to have just 1-5 officers (out of 35 total) available at any given time to serve a precinct with over 100,000 people over an area of more than 100 square kilometers.

 In 2014 as a part of Z security, 25 personnel of the Central Reserve Police Force and the Punjab Police were put in attendance for the security of Ashutosh Maharaj, a spiritual leader who has been declared clinically dead by doctors.